intelliot/x-address-proposal/src/README.md

 //        changes the first several characters of the resulting address. const checksumAndExpirationBase58 = codec.encode(Buffer.concat([checksum, expirationBuffer]));

 // 8.
-Decide to use '0' as our delimiter.
-It must be a character that
+Use '0' as a separator
-//    does not appear in our base58 alphabet, so it can only be '0' or 'l' const DELIMITER = '0';
+const SEPARATOR = '0';

 // 9.
 Form the "X Address" and return it:
 //    - Start with 'X' or 'T' to make the address format obvious;